FHA Loan Limits for 2023

 Current FHA Loan Limits by County

 Use this tool to find the FHA loan limits in your county.
 Select your state and all of the loan limit information will be displayed.
-We will maintain the updated list of FHA loan limits as changes occur.
+We will maintain the updated list of the most updated FHA loan limits as changes occur.